Ninouchkaia/portfolio/CV/README.md

 # **Portfolio - Research, Bioinformatics & Computational Biology**

-This repository gathers a selection of scientific, technical and software-engineering projects developed during my PhD, postdocs (CNRS, CONICET, INSERM), and industry experience (Airbus/Capgemini).
-It showcases **biological modeling**, **multi-omics analysis**, **network science**, **data collection and analysis pipelines** and **reproducible workflows** in Python, R, Snakemake, NetLogo and OpenMOLE.

-<div style="margin-top:10px"></div>

----

----

-## 🔍 Overview
+## Overview

 This GitHub repository documents the **methods**, **projects**, and **conceptual frameworks** I developed or contributed to across academia and research institutions.
 It serves as a structured overview of my approach to **data analysis**, **modeling**, and **scientific reproducibility**.

-> 🧩 Each folder corresponds to a specific research project and contains Markdown files summarizing the objectives, methods, and results of individual projects.
+> Each folder corresponds to a specific research project and contains Markdown files summarizing the objectives, methods, and results of individual projects.

 ---

-## 🧭 Research Focus
+## Research Focus

 - **Bioinformatics & Data Analysis**
   - RNA-seq (bulk & single-cell), deconvolution, and gene regulatory inference